pubmania/a_diabetics_journal/docs/Recipes/Breakfast Options/recipe_4_peanut_mugcake.md

 A very quick one minute recipe from Joe Duff - [YouTube Link](https://youtu.be/K5LCmT-WfTs){target=_blank}.

 !!!
-Tip
+Info
-    The measurement used in this recipe, results in a cake that I can't eat fully and for our diets I think it can easily serve two.
+    The measurement used in this recipe, results in a cake that I can't eat fully and for our diets I think it can easily serve two hence the portion size of 2.

 {{"""
 >> Serving Size: 2 portions